 Collin joined Watsi on November 4th, 2015.
-Five years ago, Collin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Collin's most recent donation traveled 8,500 miles to support Yorn, a 42-year-old farmer from Cambodia, to fund surgery so she can use her arm again.
+Six years ago, Collin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Collin's most recent donation traveled 8,800 miles to support Yorn, a 42-year-old farmer from Cambodia, to fund surgery so she can use her arm again.

 Collin has funded healthcare for 74 patients in 12 countries.